husonlab/diamer1/README.md

 ````

 # Questions:
+* How to add analysis stuff to code without breaking it?
 * What output format do I need to display the result in SplitsTree?
-* How to handle weired amino acid letters?
 * How to handle stop codons?

 # TODO